 Since the launch of the Operation in 2008, EU NAVFOR – Operation ATALANTA has:

 - Had a 100% success rate in providing protection to WFP vessels delivering food / aid to the Somali people and to AMISOM shipments critical to the success of the African Union operation in Somalia.

 - Transferred suspected pirates to competent authorities with a view to their prosecution and conviction as a result of its close co-operation with regional governments such as those of The Republic of the Seychelles, Mauritius and Kenya.

 Moreover, EU NAVFOR has conducted and supported numerous Safety of Life at Sea (SOLAS) rescue missions in the area, helping local, regional and international trading and fishing vessels in distress.

 EU NAVFOR operates in an Area of Operations covering the Southern Red Sea, the Gulf of Aden and a large part of the Indian Ocean, including the Seychelles, Mauritius and Comoros.
 The Area of Operations also includes the Somali coastal territory, as well as its territorial and internal waters.
-This represents an area of about 2,000,000 square nautical miles (approximately 3,700,000 square kilometres).
-This is an area 1.5 times the size of mainland Europe.
+This represents an area of about 4,700,000 square nautical miles (approximately 8,700,000 square kilometres).

 EU NAVFOR warships also conduct patrols in the Internationally Recommended Transit Corridor (IRTC) in the Gulf of Aden and the Indian Ocean.